 - Locke Plumbing — this is the “new source” — their image is above

-- Plastic white marbleized seat here on Amazon — what do you think??
+- Plastic white marbleized seat here on Amazon (affiliate link) — what do you think??
 Too cheesy?
 Have I lost my mind?

 - And here are a bundle of novelty toilet seats available in the U.K. — yes, I have lost my mind, it’s clear.

 - Buy a wood seat and paint it yourself – see Palm Springs Stephan’s comment in the Bemis story for more info